Power Up the Design and Ensure Robust Finance Transformation

 It is vital to have the design principle concerning Eliminate, Simplify, Standardise, and Automating at the forefront of re-design.
 Therefore, before considering automation, you must first have applied the Eliminate, Simplify and Standardise thinking.

-We assume that your organisation is not initially looking to implement or invest in new systems and technology; however, that does not mean that this step can be skipped.
+We assume your organisation is not initially looking to implement or invest in new systems and technology; however, that does not mean this step can be skipped.
 Typically, you’ll want to use your existing system’s increased functionality in your TO-BE design.
 Higher utilisation gives your organisation an increased return on the current investment.
 It can also be tangible proof of the existing limitations and an argument for future technology investment.

 Risk & Control Design